aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/copy/_index.md

 ﻿---
-title: "Copy Style from Document Element"
-second_title: "Aspose Words Cloud Docs"
+title: "Copy the style of the specified Word document element"
 type: docs
 url: /styles/copy/
-aliases: [/copy-style-from-document-element/]
-description: "Copy a style from an element in a Word document"
+description: "Copy the style of the specified Word document element"
 weight: 20
 ---

-Makes a copy of the style in the document.
+Copies the style of the specified Word document element.

-## Copy style from an element in Word document REST API
+## Copy the style of the specified Word document element REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|